A vessel constructed at the Gravin’s Base drydock over Neptune, Unyielding Virtue is inextricably tied to Matt Garrison and the Year 200 Event.

 Virtue is armed with a variety of turrets, including ion defense cannons, which lead many to speculate that Ellis System Industries was involved in its design and/or construction.
 There are also railguns mounted above and below each engine output, of unknown classification and yield.

 The armor encasing the ship is estimated to have a resiliency far exceeding most other cruisers.
-It appears to be made largely of an alloy of tungsten, titanium, or perhaps both, along with smaller sections of silicon carbide, graphene, and nanotube fibers of unknown composition.
+It appears to be made largely of an alloy containing either tungsten or titanium, or perhaps both, along with smaller sections of silicon carbide, graphene, and nanotube fibers of unknown composition.